cncf/tag-security/governance/roles.md

   of the group.
 This includes coordination with the TOC and providing approval for governance changes.
-* The Chairs are responsible for ensuring that group meetings are planned and facilitated effectively, while also engaging group members in leadership roles.
-Effective facilitation includes (but is not limited to) the following
+* The Chairs are responsible for ensuring that group meetings are planned and have facilitators assigned, while also engaging group members in leadership roles.
-  activities:
-  * Setting the agenda for meetings.
-  * Extending discussion via asynchronous communication to be inclusive of members who cannot attend a specific meeting time.
-  * Scheduling discussion of proposals that have been submitted.
-  * Asking for new proposals to be made to address an identified need.
-  * Partnering with Technical Leads to establish a roadmap and manage ongoing projects.
  * Chairs are responsible for approving Pull Requests, specifically for top-level content of the repository
  * Chairs may additionally perform any actions of technical leads as needed,